Policies: The Federal Reserve in the Payments System

 Process for Communicating Concerns

-Appendix--Methodology for Computing Federal Reserve Bank Costs and Fees
+Appendix--Methodology for Computing Costs for Federal Reserve Priced Services

 This paper sets out the Federal Reserve’s general policy regarding its role in the payments system.
 The Federal Reserve’s objective in describing its policy is to encourage closer cooperation among all participants in improving the payments system and to facilitate the business planning of users and providers of payment services.
 The paper also outlines the procedure the Federal Reserve will ordinarily follow in reviewing its service offerings.
 The Board, in its sole discretion, will determine when the procedure is applicable and will make the decisions related to the procedure.